 This spring, be proactive about your allergies and their triggers.
 A little planning can prevent a lot of discomfort this season.
 Here's what you should know.

 Itchy eyes… runny nose… sneezing.
 Every spring, like clockwork, the same symptoms set in.
 Unlike a cold, which is typically short-lived, allergy symptoms can stick with you for weeks — or even months.

 This year, be proactive about allergies.
-Learning your triggers and seeing an allergist for treatment a few weeks before the season starts could save you a lot of sniffling and sneezing.
+Learning your triggers and seeing an allergist treatment a few weeks before the season starts could save you a lot of sniffling and sneezing.

-“People focus on the highs and lows of pollen counts,” said allergist James Sublett, MD, president of the American College of Allergy, Asthma and Immunology (ACAAI).
+“People focus on the highs and lows of pollen counts,” said allergist James Sublett, MD, past president of the American College of Allergy, Asthma and Immunology (ACAAI).
 “What they don’t realize is that a high total pollen count doesn’t always mean you will have allergy symptoms.
 The pollen from the plant you are allergic to may not be high.
 The key is to know what you’re allergic to, and how to treat your particular symptoms.”

 An allergist can help you identify your triggers with the use of skin prick or blood tests.
 Once you know whether you’re sensitive to tress, grass, dust, or pet dander, then you can start focusing on possible treatments.

-Recent guidelines from the American Academy of Otolaryngology — Head and Neck Surgery can help you and your doctor strategize your treatment plan.
+Guidelines from the American Academy of Otolaryngology — Head and Neck Surgery can help you and your doctor strategize your treatment plan.
 Treatments the Academy recommends for combatting seasonal allergies include: